OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 <em>

 - Which parts of the current system are affected by this request?
-- What other open requests are closely related with this request?
+- What other open requests are closely related to this request?
-- Does this request depend on fulfillment of any other request?
+- Does this request depend on the fulfillment of any other request?
 - Does any other request depend on the fulfillment of this request?*

 </em>

 <h2 id="future-possibilities">Future possibilities</h2>

-*How do you see the particular system or part of the system affected by this request be altered or extended in the future.*
+*How do you see the particular system or part of the system affected by this request being altered or extended in the future?*

 <h2 id="infrastructure">Infrastructure</h2>

-*Describe the new infrastructure or changes in current infrastructure required to fulfill this request.*
+*Describe the new infrastructure or changes in the current infrastructure required to fulfill this request.*

 <h2 id="testing">Testing</h2>